High Water Bill Troubleshooting: Find Leaks & Reduce Water Usage

 Hidden Leaks: Underground Pipes and Irrigation Systems

 Not all leaks are indoors.
 Underground supply line leaks and faulty irrigation systems can hemorrhage thousands of gallons before you ever notice.
+A poorly maintained automatic irrigation system alone can waste up to 25,000 gallons per year, and a single drip irrigation malfunction leaking at 1 gallon per minute can cost about $5,700 annually per the EPA.

 Signs you may have a hidden underground leak:

-• Unexplained soggy or unusually green patches in your yard — even during dry weather
+• Unexplained soggy or unusually green patches in your yard, even during dry weather

 • Low water pressure throughout the home